nab-velocity/prestashop-plugin/README.md

-1. Download velocity Prestashop Module, zipped file from velocity gateways.
+1. Download velocity Prestashop Module by clicking on Download zip button on the right bottom of this page.

 2. Configuration Requirement: Prestashop site Version 1.6.0 or above version must be required for our velocity payment module installation.